Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Introduction

-\item \textbf{Multi-Task Models Robustness Trade-off} - We empirically demonstrate that joint training of related tasks can undermine model robustness due to increased attack transferability.
-In NYUv2, as task sharing levels increase, the task attack transferability increases by $23\times$, $1.875\times$, and $3.12\times$ respectively when attacking segmentation, depth estimation, and normal prediction.

-\item \textbf{Multi-Task Learning Adversarial Training} - On the defense side of MTL, we incorporate adversarial examples into multi-task model training to defend against adversarial attacks.
-Their robustness is markedly improved, measured by the decreased accuracy drop after attacking from $46.65\%\sim105.74\%$ to $5.97\%\sim29.26\%$.
-When attacking these models, \pjn{} still outperforms multi-task attack baselines by up to $18.65\%$. \end{itemize}
+\item We incorporate adversarial examples into the training of multi-task models to defend against adversarial attacks.
+The robustness of the models improves markedly, measured by the decreased task performance drop after attacking from $46.65-105.74\%$ to $5.97-29.26\%$.
+When attacking these adversarially trained models, \pjn{} still outperforms baselines by up to $18.65\%$.